Keeping Your Energy Up for Christmas

 Exercise is one of the best ways to help reduce stress and boost your mood.
 Exercise can sound like a bad word but if you think about it as just moving, it’s a little easier.
 Moving gets endorphins going in your body.
 These happy hormones help to reduce stress and anxiety and put you in a better mood.
 Aim to get around 30 minutes of any exercise 5 days a week.
 If you are really out of practice, start with 10 minutes and work from there.
 And if you are having a bad day, get out for a walk or even just do some jumping jacks in your kitchen.
 You may feel ridiculous, but you will feel much better when they’re done.

 Food and eating are some of the great pleasures of Christmas.
 And while we don’t want you to gain 4 stones over the holiday (see our tips below) do allow yourself to enjoy the really fun parts of Christmas – a good meal with good friends and family.
-Even if it is online this year.

 Help!
 I’m going to someone else’s house for Dinner